 Some of the strategies suggested are more internally focused, including recognizing cognitive distortions and practicing radical acceptance.
 Others relate more to interactions with others, such as maintaining boundaries, saying no, and asking for help.

-There are a few suggestions that are a little on the “out there” side, like astrology, crystals, and tarot cards, but they’re presented in a down-to-earth rather than “woo woo” manner.
+A few suggestions are a little on the “out there” side, like astrology, crystals, and tarot cards, but they’re presented in a down-to-earth rather than “woo woo” manner.

 Speaking of down-to-earth, I liked the author’s comment on medication: “medication isn’t for everyone, but it’s a totally viable option to talk about with your doctor.”
 Simple and straight to the point.

 I enjoyed the suggestion to build your personal blanket fort, as well as the idea of giving your inner voice a name.
-The example name she tossed out was Donald, which of course made me think of talking to the inner critic as if it was Donald Trump…
+She used the name Donald as an example, which of course made me think of talking to the inner critic as if it was Donald Trump…

 At the end of the book, there’s a tree chart suggesting different self-care activities to suit different conditions.
 Personally, I love that kind of thing.